kbrueckner/test-locator-strategy/README.md

 Inspired by the [BEM methodology](http://getbem.com/) locators can be built with block scopes and appended element definitions.
 A simple save button identifier could look like save--button.
 If the save button is inside the scope of a manage area it would look like manage-area__save--button.
 If the whole block would be scoped under a product it would result in product__manage-area__save--button.

+The appended element type is technically not required to uniquely identify an element but make your test codes easier to read.
+With the appendix it is easy to figure which type of element is to be dealt with.

 **Conclusion:**
 * separate blocks/scopes by __ (double underscore)
 * append element type via -- (double dash)